|

 boolean( 0 ) -> false (: an integer 0 :)

-The Effective Boolean Value of all other argument types evaluates to true.
+The Effective Boolean Value of all other argument types evaluates to examples:

 boolean( doc( "NoSuchDocumentInTheKnownUniverse" ) ) -> false